lk-geimfari/mimesis/docs/index.rst

 Constants
 ---------

-The constraints will be useful to you, because they allows you to avoid entering values, and this mean that they help to avoid typos.
+The constraints will be useful to you, because they allows you to avoid entering parameters manually, and this mean that they help to avoid typos.

 .. code:: python